pallab17/nodeJs-by-akshay-saini-sir/session 2/creating our server/concept.md

 type: [String],

-5. suppose a user is writing their maid in capital so we will use property of lowercase beforehand only to make sure everything the user wrote is in lowercase
+## 5. suppose a user is writing their email in capital
+so we will use property of lowercase beforehand only to make sure everything the user wrote is in lowercase
 lowercase: true,

-6. suppose a person is giving their mail with spaces from the start and backside then in the db the email id will be saved with spaces to avoid this we will use trim property
+## 6. suppose a person is giving their mail with spaces from the start and backside
+then in the db the email id will be saved with spaces to avoid this we will use trim property
 trim: true,

-7. now if we want the user to have a firstname of minimum of 4 characters then we will use minlength property
+## 7. now if we want the user to have a firstname of minimum of 4 characters then we will use minlength property
  minlength: 4,

- 8. now suppose we want only users above age of 18 should register then we can use property of min that is used for number type
+ ## 8. now suppose we want only users above age of 18 should register then we can use property of min that is used for number type
  min: 18,

+## db validator
- 9. schema validation
+ ## 9. schema validation
  suppose we want the user to have a gender of  either male,female or others how to do that ? using custom validation in user model